neil-edelman/boxes/readme.md

 <code>typedef SET_UINT <strong>&lt;PS&gt;uint</strong>;</code>

-Hash needs to be unsigned integer; [&lt;PS&gt;hash_fn](#user-content-typedef-87d76975) returns this type\.
-Places a simplifying limit on the maximum number of items in this container of half the cardinality of this type\.
+[&lt;PS&gt;hash_fn](#user-content-typedef-87d76975) returns this hash type by `SET_UINT`, which must be be an unsigned integer\.
+Places a simplifying limit on the maximum number of items in this container of half the cardinality\.